 Typically a no bake cheesecake uses graham cracker crumbs for its crust.
 When mixed with melted butter and chilled briefly, the crust binds together very well and holds up with slicing.

-Gluten-free graham crackers are expensive, so I prefer to use crushed Chex cereal for gluten free cheesecake or pie crusts.
+Gluten-free graham crackers are expensive, so I prefer to use crushed Chex cereal for GF cheesecakes.
 The crust does need to be baked briefly for the ingredients to bind together.

 Also, the finer the crumbs the less crumbly it will become during slicing.
 Use a food processor or blender for best results.
 Alternatively use a durable, plastic freezer bag and rolling pin to almost flour-like crumbs.